-as a Stokes beam, featuring single-mode operation, piezoelectric frequency tuning over 15 GHz and optical power up to 15 W; (iii) an Erbium:fibre mode-locked oscillator at 100 MHz (Menlo C-Fiber) followed by a homemade optical amplifier and supercontinuum stage for frequency comb calibration of pump and Stokes laser frequencies.
+The spectrometer makes use of three lasers sources, namely: i) an external-cavity (EC) diode laser (Toptica DL pro) as a pump beam of the SRS process, with tunability from 710 to 740 nm and power up to 40 mW; ii) an amplified distributed-feedback (DFB) Ytterbium fibre laser at 1064 nm (Koheras Boostik HP) as Stokes beam, featuring single-mode operation, piezo-electric frequency tuning over 15 GHz and optical power up to 15 W; iii) an Erbium: fiber mode-locked oscillator at 100 MHz (Menlo C-Fiber) followed by a home-made optical amplifier and supercontinuum stage for frequency comb calibration of pump and Stokes laser frequencies.
 This laser configuration is favourable to operate the spectrometer in the so-called inverse-Raman scattering regime, in which an intense Stokes laser is modulated and the SRL signal on the pump beam is detected.
-The choice of an EC diode laser for the pump beam brings several advantages: (i) a high SNR on the measured SRL, thanks to a shot-noise-limited intensity spectrum (see section 'Detection chain') and to the high quantum efficiency of silicon detectors around 700 nm; (ii) the coverage of several Raman transitions, specifically all fundamental lines of the Q branch of H_2 around 4155 cm^{-1} (739 nm) and the S(0) line at 4497 cm-1 (720 nm), thanks to the broad wavelength tuning range; (iii) a robust frequency locking to the comb thanks to the large dynamic range (few gigahertz) and high-bandwidth (kHz level) of the piezo-actuated frequency tuning port.
-During the spectral measurements, we keep the pump locked to the nearest comb tooth and exploit the piezo-modulation port of the Stokes laser to modify the detuning between the two cw lasers.
+The choice of an EC diode laser for the pump beam brings several advantages: i) a high SNR on the measured SRL, thanks to a shot-noise-limited intensity spectrum (see section "Detection chain") and to the high quantum efficiency of silicon detectors around 700 nm; ii) the coverage of several Raman transitions, specifically all fundamental lines of the Q branch of H2 around 4155 cm-1 (739 nm) and the S(0) line at 4497 cm-1 (720 nm), thanks to the broad wavelength tuning range; iii) a robust frequency locking to the comb thanks to the large dynamic range (few gigahertz) and highbandwidth (kHz level) of the piezo-actuated frequency tuning port.
+During the spectral measurements, we keep the pump locked to the nearest comb tooth and exploit the piezomodulation port of the Stokes laser to modify the detuning between the two cw lasers.
 This can be done over a 15 GHz range that fully covers Raman spectra at both low and high pressures.

-2.3.
 Optical beamlines